SerhiiQAA/Let-s-get-to-know-each-other-/README.md

 ### Hi there 👋

+I'm a QA Engineer and now I am currently working on a volunteer project as a team lead in a team of testers.
-I'm a QA Engineer, I studied at GoIT Academy, and now I'm freelancing.
-I'm looking for an internship because I already have a bunch of mastered professional tools that I want to use in practice
+I'm looking for a full-time job because I already have a bunch of professional tools and experience in testing web/mobile applications that I want to put into practice

 My Hard skills:
 TestRail, JIRA, Development Tools, Postman, Swagger, SQL, Bugzilla, Qase, Selenium IDE, JMeter, BrowserStack, Scrum methodology, Slack, Discord, Trello, Confluence.